 Form 144 is a special form that must be filed with the Securities and Exchange Commission (SEC) when an individual who owns unregistered shares plans to sell these shares.
 The form must be filed by the time the individual places a sell order for those shares.
 What's more, the SEC made recent changes that impact Form 144.

-Read on to learn about SEC Form 144, new filing requirements, and tips to make the filing process easier.
+Read on to learn about SEC Form 144, new filing and reporting requirements, and tips to make the filing process easier.

 What Is Form 144?

 Form 144 is also known as the Notice of Proposed Sale of Securities.
 As the name suggests, the purpose of Form 144 is to notify the SEC about the desired sale of securities of stock, both common and preferred.
-Other securities, such as asset-backed securities, are also covered by this form.
+Other securities, such as asset-backed securities, restricted securities, or control securities, are also covered by this form.
+Typically, this form is filed by company insiders, affiliates, large shareholders, and restricted stock owners.

 There is a size and price threshold for this form.
 It must be filed when share prices are above $50,000 altogether or when there are more than 5,000 shares being sold.
 If the transactions fall below this threshold, there is no need to file a Form 144.